Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 Puneshwari Kalibari Hadapsar Durga Puja

-The puja is among topmost pujas of Fursungi.
-Over 2000 visitors visit this pandal during festivities.
-There is enough space for parking vehicles.
+The puja is among the most important pujas in Fursungi.
+Over 2000 visitors visit this pandal during the festivities.
+There is enough parking space.
 Puneshwari Kalibari Puja remains open for visiting from Panchami till Dashmi.
-The food stall outside the pandal sells delicious Bengali food and stays accessible day & night.
+The food stall outside the pandal serves delicious Bengali food and remains open day & night.

 Along with celebrating Durga Puja, Kali Puja, Saraswati Puja, and Lakshmi Puja are also organised.